gargpriyank/IBM-Edge-Workshop/README.md

 ## Content

+This repository contains:
-This repository contains the terraform code to provision Red Hat OpenShift Classic cluster, IBM Cloudant database, IBM Event Streams (Kafka), Bare Metal Server, Virtual Server, IBM Cloudant database, and IBM Event Streams (enable_event_streams_service).
+- The terraform code to provision Red Hat OpenShift Classic cluster, IBM Cloudant database, IBM Event Streams (Kafka), Bare Metal Server, Virtual Server, IBM Cloudant database, and IBM Event Streams (enable_event_streams_service).
-This repository will deploy the IBM Edge Application Manager and provide the guidance to deploy edge application.
+- The bash scripts to deploy the IBM Edge Application Manager hub and IBM Edge Application Manager agent.

 Below is the typical network architecture of the IBM Edge components produced by this repository code.